 Graphite or carbon fiber rod blanks, while extremely light and sensitive, is susceptible to incidental damage and breakage over time.
 Incidental damage occurs when you probably didn’t notice and is not usually visible.
 Tiny micro fractures can sometimes occur in the rod blank when it is hit by another object such as a ceiling fan, a lead weight, someone accidently steps on it, or even if it slides down a counter and bumps into the trash can.
 You check the rod and everything looks good.
 A few months later, as the rod has been used several times, and those micro fractures slowly grow, eventually they get bad enough that the rod breaks.
 This is the culprit most of the time when someone brings in a rod and says, “it broke while casting” or “it broke on a small fish”.
 You’re right, the rod probably did break in the middle of casting or while reeling in that 20” snook, but it was damaged days, weeks, or maybe even months ago which led to it finally breaking.

 What do I need to include with my warranty rod?

 If you are sending us a warranty rod to be repaired or replaced, there are a few things you will need to include.
-In addition to the rod, please attach a note with your name, return address, contact info(phone number and email), as well as a check or money order for the $40 replacement fee and $30 return shipping if applicable.
+In addition to the rod, please attach a note with your name, return address, contact info(phone number and email).
+Instead of including a check, we now have an way to pay for your warranty online here.
 Please do not send cash in case the package is damaged or lost.
 If you are within driving distance, we always recommend bringing a rod in person to negate the risk of a rod breaking in shipping.